 Best Hiking Sticks

-The use of hiking sticks can make a huge difference in the ease and safety of your hiking.
-There are a myriad of different types of sticks currently on the market, and each are tailored to different types of trails.
-Black Diamond and Leki makes the highest quality hiking poles using lightweight and sturdy materials that will last throughout even the most treacherous hiking conditions for experienced hikers.
-There are also more affordable poles on the market for those just starting out that are highly regarded by seasoned hikers.
+The use of hiking sticks can make a huge difference in the ease and safety of your hiking and can give you the extra edge to push that much further.
+There is a variety of different types of hiking sticks currently on the market, and each is tailored to different types of trails and support styles.
+Some hiking poles use lightweight and sturdy materials that will last throughout even the most treacherous hiking conditions for experienced hikers and others are built to offer specialized support for hikers that are not ready to hang up the hiking boots but want to still keep enjoying the beauties that nature offers.
 Whether you are looking to hike all over the world, or just want to explore nature in your hometown, there are hiking poles out there to fit those very needs.

 The Aergo thermo grip has an edgeless design and is a great material for cold and warm weather hiking.
 It has black foam accents, and below the grip is a grooved foam handle for those steep uphill climbs.
 It also has a Leki embroidered safety strap made from a breathable and lightweight fabric that prevents rubbing and blisters.